-Finding a pleasant-smelling soap that's natural and doesn't break the bank is surprisingly difficult.
+Finding a pleasant-smelling soap that has natural ingredients and doesn't break the bank is surprisingly difficult.
 That might be why this lovely African Black Soap is so popular on Amazon.
-It's made with ingredients like aloe vera and vitamin E — but it also exfoliates, since it's filled with oatmeal.
-People have written that it helps clear unwanted blemishes, but they've also raved bout the mild, yet intoxicating scent.
+It's made with soothing ingredients like aloe extract and shea butter, as well as tea tree oil, which is known to reduce skin inflammation.
+People have written that it is great for oily skin, helps clear unwanted blemishes, and has an appealing, subtle scent.

 13. These wireless earbuds that come in a charging case